-2. Introduction
+1. Introduction

-This report has been written in accordance with the requirements of CIPFA's Code of Practice for Treasury Management recommends that members be updated on treasury management activities regularly (through the reporting of the Treasury Management Strategy, and annual and mid-year reports).
+The CIPFA (Chartered Institute of Public Finance and Accountancy) Code of Practice for Treasury Management recommends that members be updated on treasury management activities regularly (through the reporting of the Treasury Management Strategy, and annual and mid-year reports).
 This report is in line with best practice in accordance with that Code.

-3. Economic Background (provided by Link Asset Services)
+2. Economic Background (provided by Link Asset Services)